-Culture, Diversity & Inequality Lab
+Culture, Diversity, & Inequality Lab

-The Culture, Diversity and Inequality Lab is comprised of a group of researchers led by Dr. Nicole Stephens.
-This lab examines how gender, social class, race, and ethnicity affect people's experiences and outcomes in settings, such as education and the workplace.
+The Culture, Diversity, and Inequality Lab is comprised of a group of researchers led by Dr. Nicole Stephens.
+This lab examines how gender, social class, race, and ethnicity affect people's experiences and outcomes in settings such as education and the workplace.
 Researchers in the lab also develop interventions with the underlying goal of creating more diverse and effective schools, workplaces, and communities.

 Andrea Dittmann received her B.A. in Psychology & Statistics from St. Olaf College in Northfield, Minnesota.
 Following graduation, she spent two years as a behavioral science lab manager: first, at the University of Chicago Booth School of Business in the Center for Decision Research, then at the Kellogg School of Management for Dr. Loran Nordgren.
 Andrea studies social class, social rank, and inequality, and their influence on relationships between individuals and groups.
 She also studies the design and implementation of interventions aimed at reducing inequality.
 When she's not doing research, Andrea spends her time running, doing crossword puzzles, and baking.
+Personal Website | LinkedIn

-2nd Year Doctoral Student
+4th Year Doctoral Student

-Hannah Birnbaum graduated from Wesleyan University in 2014.
-She worked for two years at MIT Sloan School of Management as a lab manager for Evan Apfelbaum with whom she continues to collaborate.
-She studies intergroup interactions, diversity, and inequality.
-In her free time, she enjoys cooking, knitting, and playing with dogs.
+Hannah Birnbaum received her B.A. in Psychology from Wesleyan University.
+Following graduation, she spent two years as a lab manager for Dr. Apfelbaum at MIT Sloan with whom she continues to collaborate.
+Hannah studies diversity, inequality, and interventions.
+In her free time, she spends time with her dog, Izzy.
+Website | Linkedin

 Mary is a freshman at Northwestern University majoring in Economics and Mathematical Methods in the Social Sciences.